 Craig Harris is the pastor at Brushy Creek United Methodist Church in Brushy Creek and Mt.
 Vernon United Methodist Church in Pert.
 Sunday services are at 9:30 a.m. at Brushy Creek and 11 a.m. at Pert.
 See more of his columns at www.instantmessagelive.com.

-- COOKING WITH SIMON: Get Ready to Grill
+COOKING WITH SIMON: Garden vegetables ready to harvest

 - More Opinion Headlines